mcmabje/Hello-World/README.md

 # Hello-World
-this is my first time using Git i am practicing one day i will become the best dev
+this is my first time using Git, i am practicing so that one day i can become the best dev